processwire-recipes/Recipes/inline-critical-css.md

 This configuration assumes there is a ``main.css`` located in ``src/assets/styles/`` and your website runs under ``http://localhost/mycoolproject/htdocs/``.
 The URL is crucial as there will be some "headless browser magic" done if you start the critical-css task.
 To explain this further here is what happens if you start the Grunt task with the command you'll find later on:
 - A webkit based browser that runs without a graphical user interface ([PhantomJS](http://phantomjs.org/)) is started
 - The browser renders the given url and checks which styles are displayed within the configuration dimensions rectangle (1200x900px in this case)
-- A list of applied styling rules is beeing generated
+- A list of styling rules to be applied is beeing generated
 - The rules are extracted from your ``main.css`` and inserted into a (newly created) ``critical.css``
 - Both files are copied into your ``htdocs/site/templates/assets/styles`` folder (you can also remove this when you don't need it and do all of this stuff within your "normal" assets folder).